Church hospitality is not evangelism. The welcome ministry has a supporting role in the work of making disciples, but it is not evangelism.

 - Connecting Visitors to your church.

-Evangelism ministry and hospitality ministry are not the same, so stop calling it that!
+Evangelism ministry and hospitality ministry are not the same!
+Stop calling it that!

-Part of my work as church hospitality coach allows me to be a first time visitor in churches.
+Part of my work as a church hospitality coach allows me to be a first-time visitor in churches.

 One thing has consistently risen to the surface.